halfdecadehangover/halfdecadehangover/README.md

  - I'm okay with joke insults but if you only just met me it is best to ask first?
  - Feel free to take inspo, just try to use your own creativity okay?
 It's more fun that way.
  - I'd prefer if you ask first before screenshotting my skin specifically and posting it on an app like Pinterest or whatever.
 Idrc if its like a screenshot that has me in it but just don't post one of me specifically I'm too embarrassed
+ -  I don't really greet my mutuals first, im just shy, i usually only greet people i'm close to!!! it's okay if you greet me

 ![](https://64.media.tumblr.com/47ed1dc384f90aa32db026c68e6bcebe/14362a0ab4b449ed-4e/s1280x1920/c8ba420c52c3cf3aac10acefbd46a1a475373e1a.pnj)

 ### About Me

 　✦ I am [peacefic](https://peacefic.carrd.co/).

-　✦ I, or should i say, We are [plural](https://pluralpedia.org/w/Plurality) and we will *not* tolerate any discrimination.
+　✦ I, or should i say, We are [plural](https://pluralpedia.org/w/Plurality).
 I am open to making new friends.
 Just be nice!
-Social media made y'all way too comfortable with disrespecting people and not getting punched in the face for it.
+Social media made y'all way too comfortable with disrespecting people and not getting punched in the face for it
 　✦ English is not my first language.
 Please excuse any potential errors and kindly let me know.
 　✦ Interests: My own OCs duh, planes, tanks, guns, sabres, American Revolution, England, Kingdom of France, CountryHumans, Guts and Blackpowder, PHIGHTING!, and many more.
 　✦ If you want to know more just ask. ok? ok..
 　✦ Check out this cool carrd: https://endoresource.carrd.co/#

 **Please Do Not Follow If: the Basic DNI in [this](https://truly-basic-dni.carrd.co/), anti-alterhumanity, fakeclaimers, sysmedicalists/system exclusionists ...**

 I know DNI lists dont always work.
 I do not block people often but I am not afraid to do so.